MicrosoftDocs/learn/learn-pr/quantum/tbd-libraries/includes/2-libraries-overview.md

 ## How are Q# libraries distributed?

 Libraries in Q# are distributed as [NuGet](https://www.nuget.org/) packages.

-> [!NOTE]
-> NuGet is a package manager used for a variety of different platforms, and is the primary package manager used by most .NET languages.
+NuGet is a package manager used for a variety of different platforms, and is the primary package manager used by most .NET languages.
-> It enables developers to produce, share, and consume useful code.
+It enables developers to produce, share, and consume useful code.
-> A NuGet *package* is essentially a ZIP file containing compiled code and related files.
+A NuGet *package* is essentially a ZIP file containing compiled code and related files.

 The Quantum Development Kit uses NuGet to give Q# projects access to, and thus use the code from, any compatible package.
 Naturally only those packages meant for use with Q# can be used, such as those containing Q# libraries, new/custom simulators, or new magic commands for Q# Jupyter Notebooks.